 The reference measurement channel for the wanted signal is identified in clause 7.2.2 for each BS channel bandwidth and further specified in annex A.1.
 The characteristics of the interfering signal is further specified in annex D.

 The out-of-band blocking requirement apply from 1 MHz to FUL,low - ΔfOOB and from FUL,high + ΔfOOB up to 12750 MHz, including the downlink frequency range of the FDD operating band for BS supporting FDD.
-The ΔfOOB for BS type 1-C and BS type 1-H is defined in table 7.4.2.2-0.
+The ΔfOOB for BS type 1-C is defined in table 7.4.2.2-0.

 Minimum conducted requirement is defined at the antenna connector for BS type 1-C.